babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 you specify which EOTS key to use through the `--eots-pk` flag.
 This allows you to run different finality provider instances using different keys from the same EOTS Manager.
-Note that someone having access to your EOTS Manager RPC will have access to all the EOTS keys held within it
+Note that someone having access to your EOTS Manager RPC will have access to all the EOTS keys held within it.

-For example, after registering a finality provider, you can start its daemon by providing the EOTS public key `fpd start --eots-pk <hex-string-of-eots-public-key>`
+For example, after registering a finality provider, you can start its daemon by providing the EOTS public key `fpd start --eots-pk <hex-string-of-eots-public-key>`.
+Note that a single finality provider daemon can only run with a single finality provider instance at a time.

 ## 5. Finality Provider Operations